Career Assistance Program – AAFMAA Offers $4000 Loan

 Each policy has a monthly premium that you’ll be required to pay in addition to the loan.
 The following policies are eligible for the CAP:

 - Level Term II.
-Low fixed premium and fixed death benefit for a period of 5 to 30 years.
+Low fixed premium and fixed death benefit for 5 to 30 years.

 - Value Added Whole Life.
 A policy with level premiums that increases in cash value over the life of the policy.